AlpInsider is supported by its audience. If you purchase through links on our site, we may earn a commission at no extra cost to you. Learn more.

 Since you’re going to use microspikes primarily in winter conditions, you want a pair of microspikes that won’t break easily.
 Durability revolves around how quickly the spikes dull over time and how strong the elastic is.
 If an elastomer harness breaks, the whole apparatus won’t work.
 Customer reviews and independent research will help shed light on how durable a pair of microspikes is over time.

-Sizing and Ease of Use
+Sizing And Ease Of Use

 The best hiking microspikes benefit from an easy slip-on design.
 You pull the harness around the hiking shoes you're wearing and snap it into place.
 Some models come with an additional velcro strap for a more precise fit.
 There are also some heavier models like the Hillsound Trail Crampon that are tougher to slip on.